Preparation for Mediation

 Prepare a list of costs to date, and an estimate of your side’s costs to the end of trial should the mediation fail.
 The mediator is likely to telephone you shortly before the mediation for a confidential chat, and costs will inevitably be an area for discussion.

-Make absolutely sure that you, your client or someone else who is attending has the authority to settle the dispute, without limit.
+Make sure that you, your client or someone else who is attending has the authority to settle the dispute, without limit.
 If that is not possible (perhaps because the MD is away on business, or because an insurance claim manager must make the decision) then make sure that this person can be telephoned, whenever a decision is needed during the day or night.

 Take with you the mediation file and a chequebook for payment of any additional mediator’s fee, should discussions lengthen.